Nancy T. Chang

 In 2007, Tanox was sold to Genentech for $919 million.
-Dr. Chang grew Tanox from an idea to a substantial publicly traded company, doing innovative science.
-Following her success with Tanox, she has become an angel investor in health-care entrepreneurships and performs philanthropic work in community health-education projects.

-Biography

-Nancy Chang was born in Taiwan in 1950.
-Her parents were from mainland China, and had traveled to Taiwan after their marriage.
-Due to political unrest in China, they were not allowed to return, and stayed in Taiwan.
-Nancy attended Taipei First Girls' High School in Taipei, where "we were trained to compete with the boys".
-She studied college chemistry the first year in high school and college physics the second year.
+Early life and education

+Chang was born in Taiwan in 1950.
+Her mother was a surgeon and her father was a civil engineer; they were wealthy waishengren who migrated to Taiwan after their marriage during the Great Retreat.

-Nancy attended Taiwan's National Tsing Hua University, where she took undergraduate classes from future Nobel Prize winner Yuan T. Lee.
-There she also met a fellow budding scientist, Tse Wen Chang.
-They married just a few days before traveling to the United States, where both had received scholarships for graduate school: Nancy at Brown University and Tse Wen at Harvard University.
-On the plane ride to the United States, Nancy read James Watson’s book on the discovery of the double helix.
+Chang studied chemistry and physics at Taipei First Girls' High School in Taipei.
+After graduation, she attended National Tsing Hua University, where one of her undergraduate teachers was Nobel Prize laureate Yuan T. Lee and one of her classmates was scientist Tse Wen Chang.
+Chang married Tse a few days before traveling to the United States, where both had received scholarships for graduate school: Chang at Brown University and Tse Wen at Harvard University.
+Chang also completed additional undergraduate studies at Brown University.

+On the plane ride to the United States, Chang read James Watson’s book on the discovery of the double helix.
 This sparked her interest in biology, which she had not previously studied.
-Nancy subsequently changed her academic focus to biology and transferred to the Division of Medical Sciences, Harvard University.
-The Changs were among the first international students at the Division of Medical Sciences, and Nancy had to work extremely hard due to her unfamiliarity with English.
-Nancy earned her Ph.D. in biological chemistry from Harvard University.
+Chang subsequently changed her academic focus to biology and transferred to Harvard University to study medical sciences at Harvard Medical School.
+The Changs were among the first international students at the Harvard Division of Medical Sciences, but Chang had to overcome an initially poor comprehension of English.
+She earned her Ph.D. in biological chemistry from Harvard Medical School in 1981.